 Documentation: Specimen: UNK mount, 8 Oct 1917 Kearney, Buffalo Co.

-Taxonomy: Traditionally, four subspecies had been recognized in the Herring Gull complex (Pyle 2008), but more recently these have been re-arranged by current authors (Olsen and Larsson 2004, Gill and Donsker 2017) into three full species based on Sangster et al (2005): European Herring Gull (Larus argentatus), with subspecies L. a. argenteus and L. a. argentatus, Vega Gull (L. vegae), and American Herring Gull (L. smithsonianus).
-Genetic studies have shown that American and European Herring Gulls are “quite distinct”, and that more than one subspecies may be included within smithsonianus (Howell and Dunn 2007).
-Nevertheless, these changes have not as of 2017 been adopted by the American Ornithological Society.
+Taxonomy: Traditionally, four subspecies had been recognized in the Herring Gull complex (Pyle 2008), but more recently these have been accepted by current authors (for example Gill et al 2022) as comprising three full species: European Herring Gull (Larus argentatus), with subspecies L. a. argenteus and L. a. argentatus, Vega Gull (L. vegae), and American Herring Gull (L. smithsonianus).
+Olson and Banks (2007) described American Herring Gull (L. smithsonianus) as a full species for the first time.
+Genetic studies have shown that American and European Herring Gulls are members of different clades (Crochet et al 2002, de Knijff et al 2005); more than one subspecies may be included within smithsonianus (Howell and Dunn 2007).

-Both Vega and European Herring Gulls have been reported in the contiguous United States on multiple occasions.
-However, distinguishing either of these subspecies from American Herring Gulls is difficult (Howell and Dunn 2007).
+Both Vega and European Herring gulls have been reported in the contiguous United States on multiple occasions.
+However, distinguishing either of these from American Herring Gull is difficult (Howell and Dunn 2007).

 Numbers increase at wintering sites by early to mid-Feb and individuals appear at other sites in late Feb as water begins to open up, although the progression of migration is influenced by the severity of weather during late winter.
 Most Herring Gulls move through the state during late Feb and early Mar, with declining numbers into the first half of Apr.
 From late Apr, virtually all reports are of sub-adults; last dates for adults are 30 Apr 2000 at Harvard WPA, Phelps Co, 10 May 2000 at Sutherland Reservoir, Lincoln Co, 13 May 2004 at Lake McConaughy, Keith Co, and 19 May 2014 at Lake McConaughy.
 A third-cycle immature was at Lakes Babcock and North, Platte Co 28 May 2013.